-Why Minimally Invasive Aortic Valve Replacement (MICS AVR)?Understanding minimally invasive surgery is important.
+Minimally Invasive Aortic Valve Replacement (MICS AVR)Understanding minimally invasive surgery is important.
 Making the right decisions could change your life.

-Minimally invasive Aortic Valve Replacement or MICS AVR often referred to as mini AVR or key hole aortic valve replacement was first performed in 1996.
+Minimally invasive Aortic Valve Replacement or MICS AVR often referred to as mini AVR or key hole aortic valve replacement is the technique of aortic valve replacement through a small non bone cutting incision from the right side of the chest.
+It was first performed in 1996.
 The first few MICS aortic valve replacements were performed by groups at the Harvard Medical School’s teaching Hospital, Brigham and Women’s Hospital in Boston and the Cleveland Clinic.
 MICS AVR has been performed for close to two decades and has an excellent track record of safety.
-Several scientific publications have now been published demonstrating that outcomes as well as safety is at the least equal if not superior to the conventional open heart technique.
 When performed by trained surgeons who regularly perform minimally invasive procedures the outcome is definitely superior to the conventional technique.

 There are two techniques by which MICS Aortic Valve Replacement can be performed.
 The Right anterior thoracotomy approach (RAT) does not require any bone to be cut.
 The Upper hemisternotomy technique requires the upper part of the sternum or breastbone to be cut.

 As a technique the ‘RAT approach’ is superior but requires a skilled and experienced surgeon to perform the operation.